PaulinaCzapla/Pacman/README.md

 - Ghosts have several types of behavior: being at home, chasing pacman, scattering, being frightened (and vounerable) and running away from the pacman.
 - There are two kinds of bonus points: bonus pellets, that make ghosts scared and vounerable to eat by pacman and "fruits".
 - Every kind of fruit give different amount of bonus points and have own likelihood of occurrence.
 They appear (or not) in every 20 seconds and last on the map for 8 seconds.
 They can appear in four places near to the ghost home.

+Cherry - extra points: 100 chance: 22%

+Strawberry - extra points: 300 chance: 18%

+Orange - extra points: 500 chance: 15%

+Apple - extra points: 700 chance: 12%

+Melon - extra points: 1000 chance: 8.5%

+Galaxian Boss - extra points: 2000 chance: 2.5%

+Bell - extra points: 3000 chance: 1.5%

+Key - extra points: 5000 chance: 0.5%

-- There is a tunnel, that cant teleport pacman or ghosts from one side of the maze to another.
+- There is a tunnel, that can teleport pacman or ghosts from one side of the maze to another.

 ![image](https://user-images.githubusercontent.com/56382779/131358388-3755d834-e24f-4828-9015-c17d62502f27.png)